prentissw/obsidian-charted-roots/wiki-content/Data-Quality.md

 This gives you the big picture before diving into fixes.

 ### Step 2: Fix Bidirectional Relationships
-**Location:** Control Center → Data Quality tab → "Fix bidirectional relationships"
+**Location:** Control Center → People tab → Batch operations → "Fix bidirectional relationship inconsistencies"

 Run this early — it ensures the family graph is internally consistent.
 If a child lists a parent, the parent should list the child.
 This step is essential for tree generation and navigation to work correctly.